 Research

-I am an Associate Professor of Computer Science at the University of British Columbia, a Canada CIFAR AI Chair and Faculty Member at the Vector Institute, and a Senior Research Advisor at DeepMind.
+I am a Professor of Computer Science at the University of British Columbia, a Canada CIFAR AI Chair and Faculty Member at the Vector Institute, and a Senior Research Advisor at DeepMind.

 Previously, I was a Research Team Leader at OpenAI.
 Before that I was a Senior Research Manager and founding member of Uber AI Labs, which was formed after Uber acquired a startup our startup.
 Prior to Uber, I was the Loy and Edith Harris Associate Professor in Computer Science at the University of Wyoming.